 RNS is intended to operate in harmony with other resolution services to facilitate a comprehensive naming and registry service that is composed of three-tiers.
 A three-tiered naming architecture supports two levels of indirection.
 The first level of indirection is realized by mapping human interface names directly to endpoint references or resource reference addresses.
 Since the properties of the endpoint reference may be modified without altering the namespace entries that refer to them, this simple approach offers a convenient means of name-to-resource mapping with a single level of indirection or resource virtualization.
 A second level of indirection may be appreciated when mapping human interface names to logical references (identified by logical/abstract references or unique identifiers), which in turn map logical references to endpoint references and hence the second level of indirection.
-The advantage of using a logical name to represent a logical reference is that logical names may be used as a globally unique logical resource identifier and be referenced directly by both the RNS namespace as well as other services.
+The advantage of using a logical name to represent a logical reference is that logical names may be referenced and resolved independent of the hierarchical namespace.
+This means that logical names may be used as a globally unique logical resource identifier and be referenced directly by both the RNS namespace as well as other services.